dariusztytko/vhosts-sieve/README.md

 ### Virtual host candidates validation
 Virtual host candidates validation is performed as follow:
-1. Request with the random virtual host (Host header) is sent
+1. Request with the random (invalid) virtual host (Host header) is sent
-2. Response is saved as a reference
+1. Response is saved as a reference
-3. Responses for virtual host candidates are compared to the reference response
+1. Responses for virtual host candidates are compared to the reference response
     * If the response is "similar", virtual host candidate is skipped
     * Otherwise (response is not "similar"), virtual host candidate is marked as a valid virtual host
-4. Additionally, if too many valid virtual hosts are discovered (e.g. any subdomain is valid), validation is stopped and the result is marked as "Stopped"
+1. Additionally, if too many valid virtual hosts are discovered (e.g. any subdomain is valid), validation is stopped and the result is marked as "Stopped"

+Please notice that response status code is not taken into consideration.
+The main assumption is that everything other than reference response is worth to analyse in details.
+Even 4xx and 5xx responses.

 ## Optimization
 For the large networks with thousands subdomains, it may take many hours to check all virtual host candidates.
 The following options can be used to speed up the process: